Skip to content

 forecast_events

 Return specific event predictions within a dasha window — career shifts, marriage timing, health events, etc. Ask this tool when the user wants: · 'What events are likely during my Saturn dasha?' · 'When in the next 5 years is marriage indicated?' · Date-pinned event forecasts within a specific window.
 Evaluates the YAML life-event rule corpus with natal-trigger + dasha-trigger + transit-trigger evidence layers, severity scores, and citation provenance.
 Returns: · facts.window, facts.events — ranked by probability + classical strength Use compute_life_journey.life_events[] for the full lifetime event list.
-Tier: Standard · Typical response: ~3 KB.
+Tier: All · Typical response: ~3 KB.

 Input